jakewheeler/nanoleaf-ts/README.md

 })();
 ```

-Note that this example is loading the IP address, port, and authToken from the environment.
-This is not required but strongly suggested.
+Note that this example is loading the IP address and authentication token from environment variables using [dotenv](https://github.com/motdotla/dotenv).
+This is not required but is suggested.

 ## Documentation